sparkfun/SparkFun_Qwiic_Navigation_Switch/docs/hardware_hookup.md

 ### Interrupt

 For users that want to notify the microcontroller that the switch is pushed toward a direction, you could connect the INT pin to one of the Arduino's interrupts.
-In this case, we connected the Navigation Switch's INT pin to IoT RedBoard's pin 4.
+In this case, we connected the Navigation Switch's INT pin to the IoT RedBoard's pin 4.

 <div style="text-align: center;">
   <table>